Charge gap in SU(3) Yang-Mills-plus-nonlinear-spinor-field theory: Numerical solutions, electric charge and magnetic moment

 To ascertain the physical meaning of the parameter $\tilde{\mathfrak{m}}_c$, consider the asymptotic behavior of the color magnetic field.
 Substituting the expression for the potential \eqref{3_30} in the expressions~\eqref{1_70}-\eqref{1_90}, we have

 where we have introduced the physical components of the magnetic field vector $H^a_i = \sqrt{H^a_i H^{a i}}$ (no summing over $a$ and $i$).
 It is seen from Eq.~\eqref{3_90} that the asymptotic behavior of the color magnetic field $\vec{H}^3$ coincides exactly with the field of a magnetic dipole in Maxwell's magnetostatic.
-This enables us to refer to the parameter $\tilde{\mathfrak{m}}_c$ as the color magnetic ``moment''.
-We have enclosed the word ``moment'' in quotation marks since the asymptotic behavior of the color fields $\vec{H}^{1, 2}$ does not coincide with the magnetic field of Maxwell's magnetic dipole.
-As one sees from Fig.~\ref{charge_mgn_moment}, the color magnetic ``moment'', as well as the color charge, has a global minimum, which may be called a magnetic moment gap.
+This enables us to refer to the parameter $\tilde{\mathfrak{m}}_c$ as the color magnetic moment.
+As one sees from Fig.~\ref{charge_mgn_moment}, the color magnetic moment, as well as the color charge, has a global minimum, which may be called a magnetic moment gap.

 Notice also that, in a color space, the asymptotic behavior of the scalar product of the color vector of the magnetic field $ H^a_i$ and the color vector $ l^a = \left\lbrace \cos \varphi, \sin \varphi, 0 \right\rbrace $ coincides with the magnetic field of a magnetic dipole as well: